-The amount you can borrow with a reverse mortgage depends on a number of factors, including the age of the youngest borrower.
-If your spouse is considerably younger than you are, you'll get more money if you leave him or her off the reverse mortgage.
-But this can cause problems.
-Once the borrower dies, the surviving spouse (who was not named on the loan) is often told he or she has to repay the loan immediately or else the lender will foreclose on the property.
-(FHA-backed reverse mortgages, the most popular type of reverse mortgage, issued on or after August 4, 2014, will allow the non-borrowing spouse to remain in the home after the borrower dies, and the loan repayment will be deferred, so long as certain criteria is met.
-Learn more in Nolo’s article New Rule – Spouses Not Named on Reverse Mortgages Are Protected From Foreclosure.)
+In the past, after a HECM borrower died, a non-borrowing surviving spouse (who was not named on the loan) was often told he or she had to repay the loan immediately or else the lender would foreclose on the property.
+For HECMs issued on or after August 4, 2014, the non-borrowing spouse can remain in the home after the borrower dies, and the loan repayment will be deferred, so long as certain criteria is met.
+For HECMs taken out prior to August 4, 2014, the lender can elect to assign the reverse mortgage to HUD (and the loan repayment will be deferred) when the older borrowing spouse dies.
+Or it can choose to foreclose.
+(Learn more in Nolo’s article New Rule – Spouses Not Named on Reverse Mortgages Are Protected From Foreclosure.)

 Consider Your Health

 Your health directly affects on how long you will be able to stay in your home.
 If you are relatively healthy, you could potentially live in the home for the rest of your life.
 This is particularly true if you can afford home health care.
 However, if you have certain degenerative diseases (such as Alzheimer’s or Parkinson’s) or they run in your family, it’s important to recognize that you may have to move into an assisted care facility at some point.
 Once you permanently move out of the home, the loan becomes due.